kevinburke/public-comments/belmont-general-plan/README.md

 Put "Draft EIR feedback" as the subject line.
 If you want to put specific details in your email, here are some specific things to ask for:

+- **Switch to using Alternative 1**, which adds more housing and fewer offices.

 - **More housing in Belmont Village** and fewer offices.